mehulagg/gitlab/doc/administration/geo/index.md

 CAUTION: **Caution:**
 Pausing and resuming of replication is currently only supported for Geo installations using an Omnibus GitLab-managed database on a single-node Geo secondary.
-Multiple node and external databases and are currently not supported.
+Multiple node installations and external databases and are currently not supported.

 In some circumstances, like during [upgrades](replication/updating_the_geo_nodes.md) or a [planned failover](disaster_recovery/planned_failover.md), it is desirable to pause replication between the primary and secondary.